isuckatdrifting/FusionAccel/README.md

 # FusionAccel
-RTL-level Neural Network Accelerator Implementation on Xilinx Spartan6
+RTL-level Neural Network Accelerator Implementation on Xilinx Spartan6.
+Evaluation for Scalability.

 ## 1 Network Support
 [Current_Support] Any network with convolution, ReLu activation, average pooling, max pooling and concatenation only.